Gene Therapy and Cell Therapy

-Oligonucleotide-based drugs (antisense RNAs, aptamers, siRNAs, mRNAs, vectors) are receiving a great deal of attention since the approval of Ionis’ Vitravene and Spark Therapeutics’ LUXTURNA™.
-QPS has supported gene therapy development since 2005 and can use that experience to help you navigate PK, immunogenicity, biodistribution and viral clearance of these novel molecules in this rapidly expanding field.
+Oligonucleotide-based therapy (antisense RNAs, aptamers, siRNAs, miRNAs, mRNAs, vectors) are receiving a great deal of attention since the approval of Ionis’ Vitravene™, Spark Therapeutics’ Luxturna™, and Alnylam’s Onpattro™.
+QPS has supported cell and gene therapy product development since 2003 on 45+ ASO/siRNA/aptamers and 20+ mRNA/vectors programs and can use our hard-earned experience to help you navigate PK, immunogenicity, biodistribution, viral clearance, and ADME properties of these novel modalities in this rapidly expanding field.

-OLIGONUCLEOTIDES QUANTITATION BY
+OLIGONUCLEOTIDES QUANTITATION BY HYBRIDIZATION PLUS LIGAND BINDING

-HIGH-RES MS OR HYBRIDIZATION PLUS CHROMATOGRAPHY
+OLIGONUCLEOTIDES QUANTITATION BY HIGH-RESOLUTION MASS SPECTROMETRY OR HYBRIDIZATION PLUS CHROMATOGRAPHY

 mRNA THERAPEUTIC AND GENE THERAPY VECTOR QUANTITATION BY qPCR

 Vectors such as adeno-associated viruses (AAV) lentivirus, and glycoprotein of the lymphocytic choriomeningitis virus (VSV-GP), and nucleic acid drug targets that are long enough and offer sufficient sequence complexity are quantitated using real-time, quantitative PCR (typically probe hydrolysis) with reverse-transcription, if necessary.